d4nielmeyer/DeployingDeepLearningImageClassifier/deploying-web-app/README.md

 The following lines illustrate how to do TensorFlow browser-based and server-side inference.

-[Backend](backend), contains the server-side inference code written in Python and served with FastApi.
+[Backend](backend), contains the server-side inference code written in Python and served with FastAPI.
 [Frontend](frontend), comprises the browser-based inference code written in Typescript / React

 The TensorFlow artifacts can be found [here](backend/assets).